AP-NORC Poll: Americans harbor doubts about Trump’s tariffs

 “He’s a businessman playing hardball and we’ll see how the other countries react,” Sailors said.
 “Maybe, after some tit and tat, the U.S. and the other countries will sit down and talk.
 But right now, it’s a wait and see.”

-Sailors, a retired Texan who previously ran a hamburger stand with her husband, added, “They want everything to be solved right now, like a one-hour TV show.
+Sailors, a retiree from Austin, Texas, who previously ran a hamburger stand with her husband, added, “They want everything to be solved right now, like a one-hour TV show.
 Life isn’t like that.
 Life takes time.”

 The AP-NORC poll of 1,055 adults was conducted Aug.
 16-20 using a sample drawn from NORC’s probability-based AmeriSpeak panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 4.2 percentage points.